aydinnyunus/FaceRecognitionSecurity/README.md

 # FaceRecognitionSecurity
 Protect your Computer against strangers !
+If foreigners want to log in to your computer, ring your phone and lock the computer screen automatically.
 ## Features

 Find faces in Live Camera